- What you'll learn

 - Provide opt-out options at any point in the survey.

-By assuring the protection of their information, people will be more comfortable answering your questions honestly and in detail.
+When their information is protected, people feel more comfortable answering your questions honestly and in detail.

-Nowadays, more people use phones and tablets.
-So, ensuring your survey works well on these devices is essential.
+These days, more people use phones and tablets.
+So your survey needs to work well on those devices.

-In the context of the survey, a mobile responsive design means your surveys display well on mobile devices without zooming in or out to take the survey.
+For a survey, a mobile responsive design means it displays well on phones without anyone having to zoom in or out to take it.

-When your survey is mobile responsive, people can take it anywhere & anytime.
+When your survey is mobile responsive, people can take it anywhere and anytime.

 - Improves survey experience.